Start the trip to Greek Mythology

 Mythical monsters

-They have strange, supernatural qualities and special power.
-Many times they are at the center of great mythical stories, testing heroes and gods, but they also function as symbols — fear, wisdom or absolute chaos.
+They possess strange, supernatural qualities and extraordinary power.
+They are often at the center of great mythical tales, testing heroes and gods, but they also serve as symbols—of fear, wisdom, or utter chaos.
 Through their adventures, we see human struggles and values, such as courage and perseverance.
-Eventually, these creatures are far more than mere imaginary forms — are basic components of any mythological history.
+Ultimately, these creatures are much more than mere fictional figures—they are essential components of every mythological story.

 Myths